To set up an account you just need to enter a few basic details about you and your workplace.

 - check your eligibility for the Workforce Development Fund (WDF) by running a report from your account

 We’re listening to user feedback coming in via the links at the top of each page in the service.
-Based on your feedback, our top three priorities are:
+Based on your feedback, our priorities are:

 Training and qualifications